 Just in Time access goes hand in hand with the concept of automatically expiring permissions, a feature of the Britive Dynamic Permissioning Platform which supports the principle of least privilege.
 Essentially, that means elevated privileged access expires on termination of the session leaving zero standing privileges (ZSP).

 Another important holiday consideration is integration of your IAM (identity and access management) solution into your security ecosystem.
 You should be able to seed pertinent identity and access related data to a SIEM (Security & Information Event Management) platform for a broader view of the threat landscape.

 By associating data from more than one security tool, you identify threats faster and more accurately.
 If you are operating within a SOC (Security Operations Center) or as a security MSP (Managed Services Provider) and your job is to look at aggregated data for alerts, this functionality is invaluable.

 Q8.
 Who gets to take a vacation, in this access centric scenario for protecting cloud data holidays?

 Security analysts, security engineers, security architects, the CISO, CIO, CTO, CEO, and the rest of board, all have infinitely greater peace of mind knowing the business is in complete control of who and what is accessing its data during the holidays.

 When it comes to understanding the holistic attack surface, the identity aspects of it are integral to reducing the risk of cybersecurity threats during lean staffing times like holidays.

-If you would like to experience dynamic privileged access management for your multi cloud business, you can request a no-obligation demo from Britive.
+If you would like to know more about dynamic privileged access management for your multi cloud business, request a complimentary assessment of your privilege risk from Britive.